-The street width for the proposed Audubon Drive (See Attachment G - Proposed Improvements) meets the standard for a local residential street, that is, a 26-foot pavement width as measured from the back of the curb within a 55-foot right-of-way, accommodating parking on one side.
-Audubon Drive will include a 5-foot wide sidewalk on both sides of the street.
+The street width for the proposed Leopold Drive (See Attachment F - Proposed Improvements) meets the standard for a local residential street, that is, a 26-foot pavement width as measured from the back of the curb within a 55-foot right-of-way, accommodating parking on one side.
+Leopold Drive will include a 5-foot wide sidewalk on both sides of the street.
 The street layout also includes a mid-block crossing for pedestrians as required by FS-RL zoning when a block face exceeds 600 feet.
+Audubon Drive, in the First Addition of Hayden's Crossing has been constructed with these same dimensions and sidewalk on both sides of the street.